gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Go down toward the bottom and choose your input file which is one of the files output from BEAST ending in *.trees*.

-I have a file you can use here as well since your BEAST run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW.trees*
+I have a file you can use here as well since your BEAST run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW1.trees*

 Choose your output file name ending with *.tre* and the location you want to save it.